DaisyDurand/Secure-Web-Design-Implementation/README.md

    Validity: Oct 31, 2023 to June 27, 2024.
    Intermediate certificate: Microsoft Azure TLS Issuing CA 02

-## Part 6 - Difference between a Self-Signed Certificate and a CA signed Certificate
+### Part 6 - Difference between a Self-Signed Certificate and a CA signed Certificate

 Self-signed certificates are generated and signed by the entity itself.
 This means it has not been validated by a trusted third-party Certificate Authority (CA) and diminishes trust from clients.
 CA-signed certificates undergo a validation process by a trusted CA, e.g. DigiCert.
 This establishes trust with clients because of the recognition of the CA.

- ## Part 7 - Create a Front Door Instance
+### Part 7 - Created a Front Door Instance

  1. Front Door Profile:
     * Front Door: project1-FrontDoor